Committees structure

 ICAEW’s PII requirements for members and firms are overseen by the PII Committee.
 The committee is responsible for all matters relating to PII including keeping under review ICAEW’s policy on compulsory PII, considering revisions to the PII regulations and minimum approved wording and approving the form and content of contracts underpinning the PII arrangements.

-The Review Committee allows members or firms to ask for a review of certain decisions made by the Audit Registration Committee, the Investment Business Committee, Probate Committee, Professional Indemnity Committee or the Insolvency Licensing Committee.
+The Review Committee allows members or firms to ask for a review of certain decisions made by the Audit Registration Committee, the Investment Business Committee, Legal Services Committee, Professional Indemnity Insurance Committee or the Insolvency Licensing Committee.
 A review is not an appeal against the decision of a regulatory committee.
-A panel will consider the matter afresh, taking into account all relevant matters.
+A regulatory committee will consider a matter on papers only, whereas the Review Committee will convene a panel for a full hearing.
+The panel will consider the matter afresh, taking into account all relevant up to date matters.
 The essential elements of this function are:

 Other committees and boards

-The Practice Assurance Committee considers reports following Practice Assurance visits.
+The Practice Assurance Committee (PAC) considers reports following Practice Assurance visits.
 It may require a member firm to take certain remedial action to address concerns, for example, in relation to the handling of client monies or the firm’s compliance with the requirements of the Money Laundering Regulations.
-If the concerns are serious or persistent, the committee can refer the firm to the ICAEW Professional Conduct Department for further investigation.
-The committee normally meets six times a year.
+If the concerns are serious or persistent, the committee can refer the firm to the ICAEW Conduct Department for further investigation.

 ICAEW, the Institute of Chartered Accountants in Scotland (ICAS) and the Institute of Chartered Accountants in Ireland (ICAI) operate a compensation scheme for members of the public who have incurred a financial loss as a result of investment advice given by a firm of chartered accountants which, at the time the advice was given, was authorised or licensed to give such advice by one of the three institutes.

 The Chartered Accountants Compensation Scheme Board administers and manages the scheme.
-It also considers claims arising from investment business conducted by authorised/licensed firm under the investment business rulebooks.
+It also considers claims arising from investment business conducted by authorised/licensed firms under the investment business rulebooks.

 Discipline

 The following committees are responsible for disciplinary matters.
-Once a complaint has been received, they decide whether an offence has been committed and, if so, what penalties, if any, should be imposed.
+Once a complaint has been received, they decide whether an allegation has occurred and, if so, what penalties, if any, should be imposed.

-- The Disciplinary Committee hears cases referred to it by the Investigation Committee and has similar powers to the Investigation Committee.
-In addition, it can exclude members from membership or prohibit a firm from using the description ‘Chartered Accountants’.
+• The Tribunals Committee (TC) hears cases referred to it by the CC.
+In addition, it can, amongst other powers, exclude members from membership, suspend members from membership, withdraw licences, practising certificates, registrations, or authorisations or prohibit a firm from using the description 'Chartered Accountants.'

 Appeals

-The Appeal Committee hears appeals from either the Review Committee or the Disciplinary Committee.
+The Appeal Committee (AC) hears appeals from either the Review Committee or the Tribunals Committee.

-In order to achieve a clear separation of responsibility for policy making and enforcement, members of ICAEW's Council are not appointed to serve on any of these committees.
+To achieve a clear separation of responsibility for policy making and enforcement, members of ICAEW's Council are not appointed to serve on any of the above committees.

 Apply to serve on an ICAEW regulatory or disciplinary committee